ssvlabs/ssv-dkg/README.md

 --storeShare # store created bls key share to a file for later reuse if needed
 ```

-Its also possible to use yaml configuration file `./config/operator.yaml` for parameters. `dkgcli` will be looking for the config file at `./config/` folder.
+Its also possible to use yaml configuration file `./config/operator.yaml` for parameters. `ssv-dkg` will be looking for the config file at `./config/` folder.

 Example: